 Once a French poet said: “If one had but a single glance to give to the world, one should gaze on Istambul”.
 And with that said, you can imagine how beautiful Istanbul is.
 The Turkish capital is a gateway between continents, Europe and Asia.
 A place where Orient meets Occident, a mixture of cultures with a vibrant atmosphere.
 For all these reasons Istanbul should be on your bucket list.

 Located between Asia and Europe, Istanbul is the only city of the world with land in two continents.
 Therefore it is ideally located to travel from many countries, Russia, Middle-East, India and all of Europe basically.
 Usually one can find cheap flights from any of these places to Istanbul, making it a perfect place to do a stopover or a long weekend.
-For example, Dubai to Istanbul flights may cost as little as 200 USD.

 The ideal time to visit Istanbul is 4 days but in case you are just passing by and only have one day to visit the city, we elaborated a 24 hours guide of Istanbul, with all the points of interest you must visit.